 We recently visited Singapore for the first time and it was an amazing trip.
 When we were planning where to stay and really trying to figure out how many meals we should eat in a day to fit in all the delicious grub, we came across Dim Sum Haus.
 A cute dim sum restaurant right next to the apartment we were staying at.
 I pretty much consider it a sign to go try this place out since it was literally 2 steps away from where we stayed – food destiny! 😛

 Singapore is foodie heaven!
 Every corner you turn, there are a handful of restaurants, cafes, or hawker centres filled with hungry food loving locals and travelers.
+You can even get gluten free bread in Singapore!
 It is nice to see so many people that love food as much as I do, haha!

 Dim Sum Haus is located in Little India Singapore right across from the Jalan Besar MRT (Mass rapid transit – their subway) station.
 It is really easy to get to from anywhere in Singapore so no excuse if you visit! 🙂 Dim Sum Haus will celebrate their 2 year anniversary in January of 2019!
 They have been serving authentic Hong Kong style dim sum that is made fresh and using the best ingredients.
 Owners Yvonne and her husband Steven work hard to run this business.
 They quit their day job and dedicated their whole life to serving the community some delicious eats!
 I have a lot of respect for people who work in the service industry and for a couple to give up so much to run a restaurant in a super competitive market, it is definitely admirable!